2025 Super League season: Week 1: Eliminators

-The game saw a controversial St Helens try awarded by the video referee Chris Kendal after an initial call of no try.
+The game saw a controversial St Helens try awarded by the video referee Chris Kendall after an initial call of no try.
 The try resulted in St Helens advancing and Leeds Rhinos being knocked out.
 The RFL later stated that the try should not have stood and apologised to Leeds for resultant outcome.

 Week 2: Semi-finals

 A controversy occurred ahead of the first semi-final after Leigh Leopards owner Derek Beaumont informed Wigan Warriors of his intent to boycott the fixture following "unacceptable" ticket allocation for his team's travelling support.
 This was in spite of Wigan's ticket allocation to Leigh being over double the minimum 10% of ground capacity required by the RFL at 5,400 in a 25,000 capacity stadium.
 Wigan stated that their allocation was the maximum they could give under the rules of the independent Safety Advisory Group and the club's Ground Safety Officer in addition to a police consultation.

 Beaumont alleged that Wigan's statement on the issue was factually incorrect and an intentional attack on character, in addition to accusing Wigan of sharing private WhatsApp messages between the two clubs' CEOs and passing them off as formal correspondence.
 He further stated that threats to boycott the game came after Wigan cancelled a number of Leigh fans' tickets that were bought in the home stands and that the further ticket allocation was for these fans' safety to ensure these fans were segregated.
 This was in spite of him downplaying Wigan's safety concerns by citing the absence of safety issues between the two sides in previous games of the season.
 Beaumont claimed there was an agreement in place for Leigh to have a block in the East and West stands allocated to them if Leigh sold out the North Stand, and claimed he received no reasonable explanation as to why this was no longer the case.
 He further cited his side's deservace of extra allocation due to Wigan's allocation still being on sale and their previous season's semi-finals not selling out.
 He also stated his club was preparing for the semi-final as normal.

 On the Monday following the tie, Leigh Leopards made an official complaint to the RFL over the aforementioned build up and Wigan's stewarding before and during the game.